h2r/movo/MovoNetworking.md

         command:
 3. Use the following command to add a route between RLAB's IP address space and the 10.66.171.* IP address space that Movo uses. `sudo route add -net 10.66.171.0 netmask 255.255.255.0 gw [movo IP on RLAB] dev [network interface]`.
 The network interface and IP can be found by running ifconfig (network interface looks like eth0 or wlan3).
+Also, Movo has a static address on RLAB wireless: 138.16.161.10
 4. Edit your ~/.bashrc file to export your ROS_IP as the IP address of your computer (on RLAB).
 You can find this IP address by running ifconfig.
 5. Edit your setup.sh file in the root of your movo_ws to also export the ROS_IP as the IP address of your computer